-Similar to natural disasters, which continually force change upon the insurance industry, self-driving cars will disrupt the current insurance status quo causing insurance and reinsurance companies to adapt.
-And, considering insurance has been around since the 16th century and that the industry has endured countless changes with emergent machinery/technology such as ships, aircraft, drones, and UBER, insurance companies will certainly be able to handle the changes self-driving cars require (Kollewe, 2016).
+Similar to natural disasters, which continually force change upon the insurance industry (See: Insurance & Natural Disasters), self-driving cars will disrupt the current insurance status quo causing insurance and reinsurance companies to adapt.
+And, considering insurance has been around since the 16th century and that the industry has endured countless changes with emergent machinery/technology such as ships, aircraft, drones, and Uber, insurance companies will certainly be able to handle the changes self-driving cars require (Kollewe, 2016).

 In the meantime, consumers are preparing themselves for the new wave of high tech efficiency in the automotive world, with a Volvo chief predicting many expensive car owners will rush to buy self-driving cars (Kollewe, 2016).
 However, until autonomous vehicles are in mass production, actually fully autonomous, reliable in autopilot, and capable of keeping you and all that you care about safe 100 percent of the time, remain vigilant, with your hands on the wheel at all times, everyone buckled up, and your eyes focused on the reality of today’s threats and perils on the road.